-The Faculty Grants Management (FGM) Program is sponsored by the Office of the Provost and the Office of Financial Management, and is coordinated by Professional & Organizational Development (POD).
+FGM is sponsored by the Office of the Provost and the Office of Financial Management, and is coordinated by Professional & Organizational Development (POD).
 There is no fee for PIs, and others as eligible, to participate in FGM.

-All PIs must attend an in-person General Workshop initially, within four months of receiving written notification of the award.
-Once every four years, PIs must attend another in-person General Workshop or complete the Online Training Workshop.
+Initially, all PIs must attend an in-person General Workshop within four months of receiving written notification of the award.
+Then, at least once every four years, PIs must attend another in-person General Workshop or complete the Online Training Workshop.
 This ensures that PIs remain current on grants administration processes and changes.

-PIs whose funds are received by and disbursed through the Office of Sponsored Programs and Grant and Contract Accounting are to meet the requirements of the UW Faculty Grants Management Program, including PIs located at Fred Hutchinson Cancer Research Center, Children's Hospital and Medical Center, Veterans' Hospital, and any other affiliated research center.
+PIs whose funds are received by and disbursed through the Office of Sponsored Programs and Grant and Contract Accounting are required to attend FGM, as detailed above, including PIs located at Fred Hutchinson Cancer Research Center, Children's Hospital and Medical Center, Veterans' Hospital, and any other affiliated research center.